 A Brief Defense of the Resurrection

-If the resurrection didn’t happen why do we go church?
+If the resurrection didn’t happen why go to church?
 Why read the Bible?
 Why seek to uphold the New Testament ethic?

-It changed the world.
-The launch of the World Wide Web in 1990.
+The launch of the World Wide Web in 1990 changed the world.
 It led to a wealth of information unprecedented in any other age to include what followed after the creation of the printing press in 1440.
 The Declaration of Independence, the French Revolution, the first moon landing, the first flight, the Model T, antiseptics, the Industrial Revolution; they changed the world and, one could argue, for the better.
 However, their significance pales in comparison to the question of the resurrection.

 The topic of the resurrection of Jesus of Nazareth is profoundly important.
 Upon it Christianity, indeed, heaven and hell rest.
 It is the hinge on which the direction of one’s life hangs, but it is more than that.
 The resurrection, if it happened, means that the hermeneutic with which we look at the world, even the whole of the universe, must correctly fit that evidence.